wblewis7/NOBO.SDM/README.md

 Vector giving the standardized values of proportional cover of bare ground in each grid cell.
 Values generated from the Rangeland Analysis Platform land cover datasets.
 ### rowcrop
 Vector giving the standardized values of percentage cover of row crops in each grid cell.
 Values generated from the National Land Cover Dataset.
+### energy
+Vector giving the standardized values of energy development intensity in each grid cell.
+Values generated from data in Suraci et al. 2023.
+### transport
+Vector giving the standardized values of transportation intensity in each grid cell.
+Values generated from data in Suraci et al. 2023.
+### urban
+Vector giving the standardized values of urbanization intensity in each grid cell.
+Values generated from data in Suraci et al. 2023.
+### tmax
+Vector giving the standardized values of mean daily maximum temperature in each grid cell.
+Values generated from NASA's Daymet v4 dataset.
+### prcp
+Vector giving the standardized values of mean daily precipitation in each grid cell.
+Values generated from NASA's Daymet v4 dataset.
+### snowdays
+Vector giving the standardized values of mean number of days with snow depth greater than 2.5cm in each grid cell.
+Values generated from NASA's Daymet v4 dataset.
+### pasture
+Vector giving the standardized values of percentage cover of pasture in each grid cell.
+Values generated from the National Land Cover Dataset.
+### evergreen
+Vector giving the standardized values of percentage cover of evergreen forest in each grid cell.
+Values generated from the National Land Cover Dataset.
+### deciduous
+Vector giving the standardized values of percentage cover of deciduous forest in each grid cell.
+Values generated from the National Land Cover Dataset.
+### mixed
+Vector giving the standardized values of percentage cover of mixed forest in each grid cell.
+Values generated from the National Land Cover Dataset.
+### water
+Vector giving the standardized values of percentage cover of water/wetland in each grid cell.
+Values generated from the National Land Cover Dataset.
+### grass
+Vector giving the standardized values of percentage cover of grassland in each grid cell.
+Values generated from the National Land Cover Dataset.